The question of urgency

 15 options on the table

 Here is a list of fifteen ways in which AI could change over the next 5-10 years.
-These are ways which would (probably) still leave AI short of AGI.
+These are ways which would each (probably) still leave AI short of AGI.
 But each step forward opens new possibilities.

 1: Synthetic data sets: So far, the data sets which are used to train Deep Learning systems have generally been assembled from real-world data.
 Progress has been restricted by the effort required to label items in the training sets – for example, with human volunteers giving their assessments of the content of each picture in the set.
 However, new training sets can be created synthetically, with a vast diversity of pictures being created and labelled by one AI (which knows what it has put in each picture, so the labelling is trivially easy) before being passed to another AI to strengthen its skills in recognition.

 2: Cleaned data sets: Existing training sets have been limited by quality as well as by quantity.
 A solution for quantity has just been described: synthetic data sets.
 The quality problem is where a proportion of some real-world data may have been mislabelled, as a result of limitations in how that data was collected and categorised.
 However, once again, a division of AI responsibility can come to the rescue.
 A specialist AI can be tasked with checking the labels on the data set, using a variety of clues.
 Once the data has been cleaned up in this way – with portions that remain uncertain having been removed – it can be passed to the main AI to train it more effectively.
+For an example, consider the solution used by DeepMind to learn how to lip-read, based on 5,000 hours of recordings from various BBC programmes.
+Before the training could produce good results, the software system needed to detect – and fix – cases where the audio and video were slightly misaligned.

 3: Transfer learning: Systems that have been trained with one task in mind can sometimes be repurposed, relatively quickly, to handle another task as well.
-For this new task, only small amounts of training data are required, since learning transfers over from the previous task.
+For this new task, only small amounts of additional training data are required, since learning transfers over from the previous task.
 This is similar to how evolution creates brains in a state ready to learn new tasks with limited numbers of input examples.
 For real breakthroughs with transfer learning, it is likely that changes will be needed in how the initial training is done.
 As with many of the items on this list, the speed of progress cannot be predicted in advance.

 4: Self-learning of natural language: Systems that explore vast quantities of text have gained more prominence due to the surprising results from the GPT-3 text prediction tool released by OpenAI in May 2020.
 The training of GPT-3 involved scanning 45 terabytes of text – equivalent to more than a hundred million average-length books – and the consequent fine-tuning of a vast matrix of 175 billion numbers (“parameters”).
 When presented with some new text, GPT-3 generates sentences of text in response, based on its internal model of what flows of text tend to look like.
 It lacks any genuine understanding, but parts of the text generated do resemble what an intelligent human might have typed in response to the prompt.
 It even generates some passable humour.
-Variations of these methods – perhaps with names of the form “GPT-n”, but likely also using some new mechanisms – may increase the degree to which the output text appears to possess “common sense” knowledge.
+Variations of these methods – perhaps with names of the form “GPT-n”, but likely also using some new mechanisms – are likely to increase the degree to which the output text appears to possess “common sense” knowledge.

 5: Generative Adversarial Networks: Another area of AI where progress has taken observers by surprise is the output of GANs (Generative Adversarial Networks).
 These involve an arms race between one deep network that aims to create new examples conforming to a general pattern, and another deep network that aims to identify which examples have been generated, and which belong to the original data set.
 Like an arms race between coin counterfeiters and authorities wishing to spot counterfeits in circulation, the competition between the two networks can produce results that increasingly look indistinguishable from genuine examples.
 The first applications of GANs included the generation of realistic photographs from given specifications, showing what someone’s face would look like at a different age, altering the clothing in a photograph, predicting subsequent frames in a video, and improving the resolution of blurry images or videos.
 Wider uses of GANs have been explored subsequently, in fields such as chemistry and drug discovery.

 6: Evolutionary algorithms: The arms race aspect of GANs is an example of the wider possibilities in which AIs could be improved by copying methods from biological evolution.
 An idea that has been explored since the 1950s is to include “genetic algorithms”, in which decisions are based on the combinations of small “genes”.
 Much as in biological evolution, sets of genes that result in greater algorithmic fitness are preferentially used as the basis for the next generation of algorithms, obtained from previous ones by a mixture of random mutation and recombination.
 Until now, genetic algorithms have had limited success.
 That’s a bit like the situation with neural networks until around 2012.
-It’s an open question as to what kinds of changes in genetic algorithms might result in similar kinds of dramatic breakthrough as for neural networks.
+It’s an open question as to what kinds of changes in genetic algorithms could result in similar kinds of dramatic breakthrough as for neural networks.

 7: Learning from neuroscience: Do neurons in the brain actually operate in ways similar to neurons in deep neural networks?
 Can the differences in operating modes be ignored?
 Or might a deeper appreciation of what actually happens in brains lead to new directions in AI?
 Significant fractions of the researchers in large AI companies have done research, not just in the computer science departments of universities, but in their neuroscience departments.
 One example is Demis Hassabis, founder of DeepMind, who studied neuroscience at Harvard, MIT, and the Gatsby Computational Neuroscience Unit of UCL – where Shane Legg, another DeepMind co-founder, also studied.
 On their website, DeepMind declare that “better understanding biological brains could play a vital role in building intelligent machines”.
 Consider also Jeff Hawkins, inventor of the Palm Pilot, who moved on from his ground-breaking career in the mobile computing and smartphone industry to lead teams carrying out brain research at his new company Numenta; Hawkins recently explained his theories for significantly improving AI in his thought-provoking book A Thousand Brains.